janders4/Reddit-Style-Article-Site/User-Stories.md

 As a user, I should be able to...
-DONE - view a list of all articles view a page for each topic with a list of related articles.
+DONE - view a list of all articles
+DONE - view a page for each topic with a list of related articles.
-DONE - view an individual article. view an individual article's comments. sort articles by: date created comment_count
+DONE - view an individual article.
+DONE - view an individual article's comments. sort articles by: date created comment_count